pglez82/travisreact_tut/README.md

 ```
 docker run -it -v "$PWD/Proyectos/travisreact_tut":/webapps -p 3000:3000 --name travisreact_tut ubuntu:16.04
 ```
+Note: "$PWD/Proyectos/travisreact_tut" will be the route of the folder (in your machine) where you want to store the project.
+You should create this folder.
+Change the route accordingly.

 This Ubuntu 16.04 image does not have Node installed.
 We could have chosen here a docker image with node but we are using this one in order to illustrate how to **install node** in Ubuntu:
 ```bash